 External power is supplied by connecting to the terminal block located on the hub.
-For when an external power adapter is required, our 12V7A2P-B power supply is compatible and suggested.
+For when an external power adapter is required check out the Accessories & Replacement Parts section on this product page.
+To view all of our hub accessories and power supplies, visit the category here.

 To determine the power requirements, the equation to use is P = 5 * I * N, where: